-Moms Clean Air Force Pennsylvania attended PA Green & Healthy Schools Forum in Harrisburg.
+Moms Clean Air Force Pennsylvania attended Pennsylvania Green & Healthy Schools Forum in Harrisburg.

 Moms Clean Air Force parents and kids gathered outside Senator Toomey’s Philadelphia office to make it clear: We love clean air!

-Moms Clean Air Force Pennsylvania field consultant, Christine attended and spoke at a start-up meeting for Indivisible Philadelphia.
+Moms Clean Air Force Pennsylvania field consultant Christine Dolle attended and spoke at a startup meeting for Indivisible Philadelphia.

-Moms Clean Air Force hosted “Community Listens: Natural Gas Impacts in Southwestern PA” – a community listening session with event tables, an education panel, and opportunity to record thoughts and stories about natural gas development which will be given to Governor Wolf, EPA, Senators Casey & Toomey.
+Moms Clean Air Force hosted “Community Listens: Natural Gas Impacts in Southwestern PA”—a community listening session with event tables, an education panel, and opportunities to record thoughts and stories about natural gas development that will be given to Governor Wolf, EPA, and Senators Casey & Toomey.